erewok/simpleservantblog/docs/post1.md

 Once you have it installed and running, you will need a database and a database user.
 There are lots of great tutorials on installing Postgresql for various operating systems, and these often include creating a new user and a new database.
 I encourage you to seek out a more comprehensive tutorial on these things for your specific operating system.
 Even so, what follows is a quick cheat sheet for creating a new user and a new database using Postgresql 9.5.

 Locate your Postgresql installation directory and inside you should find the `bin` directory.
-If you add that directory to your PATH, we should be able to issue the following commands (swapping out `yourUserName` for the username you'd like to have):
+If you add that directory to your PATH, we should be able to issue the following commands (swapping out `yourUserName` for the username you''d like to have):

 ```
 createuser -P -s -e -d yourUserName